matpompili/flarum-imgur-upload/README.md

 composer require matteocontrini/flarum-imgur-upload
 ```

+If you previously used `matpompili/flarum-imgur-upload` (the original work on this extension by Matteo Pompili) or `botfactoryit/flarum-imgur-upload`, you should disable and remove those extensions when you upgrade to beta 8.

 ## Configuration

 Since **flarum-imgur-upload** uses Imgur API to upload your images, you will need an Imgur Client ID.
 To get one simply register to the [Imgur](https://imgur.com/) website, and register an application [here](https://api.imgur.com/oauth2/addclient).
 You need to choose a name for your application (e.g. My Forum), and select *OAuth 2 authorization without a callback URL*.